actix/actix/README.md

     }
 }

-// alow we have to define type of response for `Sum` message impl MessageResponse<Sum> for Summator {
+// we have to define type of response for `Sum` message impl MessageResponse<Sum> for Summator {
     type Item = usize;
     type Error = ();
 }

 fn main() {
     let system = System::new("test".to_owned());